 In fact, all you’d expect from this long-awaited companion to the smartHinge.

 Getting the key right is a very important part of a lock.
 We tried everything – fabrication, casting, hot stamping … It had to be good looking, strong, elegant and beautifully finished.
 Unbelievably the solution turned out to be … machine from solid.
 So, it had to be done:

 I will be adding more to this page over the next few weeks …

 smartLock fitting instructions:

-NB: The main lock plate and the striking plate of the smartLock are exactly the same thickness as the smartHinge leaves – this places all polished surfaces about 0.1mm below the surface, protecting them from marking each other when the box is closed.
+NB: The main lock plate and the striking plate of the smartLock are exactly the same width and thickness as the smartHinge leaves – this places all polished surfaces about 0.1mm below the surface, protecting them from marking each other when the box is closed.
 So, if you’re fitting smartHinges and smartLock, the cutter, cutter height and fence position should remain the same for all operations.

 If you’re starting from scratch, first fit an 8mm cutter [preferably downcut spiral for cleanest cut] to your table-mounted router.
 Measure the wall thickness at the front of your box and subtract 8mm – set the distance between your bit and fence to half this value.
 See ‘Router setup tips’ below.

 Set the depth of the cutter and test depth in scrap.